M3lbz/foundryvtt-twitch-bot/README.md

 Everything is run and persisted in browser memory, refreshing the page will clear any active polls.
 I plan on fixing this through session storage eventually

 ## Configuration ##
-`Player Channel Names` - Comma delimited list of channels you would like to monitor the chat for. e.g. 'channel1,channel2' - Changing this field required a refresh of the browser window.
+`Player Channel Names` - Comma delimited list of channels you would like to monitor the chat for. e.g. 'channel1,channel2'.
 `Whisper All Chats` - Check this box to send all chats from all channels to the GM.

 ## Features ##